What’s the difference between marriages and civil partnerships?

 There are some countries that do not recognise civil partnerships

-You can annul a marriage it was not consummated (you haven’t had sex with the person you married since the wedding (does not apply for same-sex couples))
+You can annul a marriage if it was not consummated (you haven’t had sex with the person you married since the wedding (this doesn't apply for same-sex couples))

 Consummation is not a legal requirement of civil partnerships